oist/labcyte-rt-optimisation/TSO_concentration_check5.md

 The measurements with the highest noise (coefficient of variation, CV) are plotted in lighter tones of blue.

-What we see here is that for barcodes such as `D07`, `H07`, `G07`, etc, the concentration was quite efficiently corrected.
+What we see here is that for the most highly concentrated TSOs, the concentration was still quite well corrected.
+TSOs that have an aberrant observed dilution factor also have a high CV of their absorbance, so it may be just a measurement error.

 Session information